 There are different views on this.
 In my experience, I’ve set prices for lesson durations as shops might do for buy one, get two for ‘x’ deals.

-Say I charge £25 per half hour lesson.
+Say I charge £25 per half-hour lesson.
 For an hour-long lesson, rather than double prices, I would charge the student £40.
-In this way, they can view this as a saving, but in reality, it is an upsell for me if minimum prices that the lesson might have to be is £20 because of costs or more.
+In this way, they can view this as saving, but in reality, it is an upsell for me if minimum prices that the lesson might have to be is £20 because of costs or more.

 Of course, this also depends on whether it’s private tuition or a group.
 Regardless, I tend to prefer longer lessons as I feel the student might be able to settle and get more out of it when compared to shorter lessons.

 Finally, education really is priceless.
-That being said, if you’re an accomplished performer or recognized tutor, it is likely that you will be more in demand and therefore able to increase prices.
+If you’re an accomplished performer or recognized tutor, it is likely that you will be more in demand and therefore able to increase prices.
 In such cases, your value will precede you and people will pay for your services.
-Keep working to a high standard and it will be maintained, and word might even spread!
+Keep working to a high standard and foster relationships with your students and their parents when relevant.
 If people really want to learn and it’s proven that you can teach to a high standard, they will come on their own.